prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 So what?
 Should we all give up whatever we are doing as nothing matters anyway?
 Surely NO.

-This leads to the idea of [minimalism](https://www.becomingminimalist.com/what-is-minimalism/).
+This leads to the idea of <a rel="nofollow" target="_blank" href="https://www.becomingminimalist.com/what-is-minimalism/">minimalism</a>.
 We’ll discuss that in a while.

 <br/>